 Seeing him approach Leela looks up, and says, “Lieutenant Channing, can we please have a paramedic come back here, because great grandfather needs better medical care than we know how to give.”
 She’s waving at a large still form on the ground.
-Paul nods, and makes a quick radio call for a paramedic and ambulance to come around to this field.
+Paul nods yes as he makes a quick radio call for a paramedic and ambulance to come around to this field.

 The qualified medical people arrive, check Deebarlee over, and they soon confirm he has some serious injuries and needs to go to a hospital.
 They’re about to put him in the ambulance when a Rescue Service helicopter arrives, so he’s placed in the helicopter, and taken direct to Berana Central Hospital, the helicopter will get him there much quicker than the ambulance.
 One of the paramedics goes with him.

 After getting things started out front Major Lancer walks around to the field.
 Arriving near the tents he finds Lieutenant Channing, and is taken to a mid-teen girl.
 She turns to him, and stands straight while saying, “Major Lancer, I’m Junior Fire Warden Leela Berclow, I’m the senior emergency services operative first on the scene.
 This is beyond my skill and knowledge.
 Will you please take over command of the scene so I can concentrate on the children’s care?
 I’ve no idea of what the situation is out the front of the block, but I’ve evacuated everyone from the old building, and turned off the power and water to it.”

 It’s clear she’s only just holding herself together, but she is doing that, and her job, too.
 Snapping to attention he gives her a salute, and says, “I’d be honoured to take over command from you Warden Berclow.
 Thank you.
 Can you give me an idea of how many people are missing?”